Michelle Hager, Writing Center Director, Executive Editor

 Maria Judnick is one of the Faculty-in-Residence at the Writing Center.
 Thanks to her background as a writer / blogger for several local publications, she happily serves as the Editor of the SJSU Writing Center Blog.
 She earned her MA in literature from San Jose State University and her MFA in Creative Nonfiction from St. Mary’s College of California.
 When not teaching, Maria keeps busy finishing up her first novel, coordinating NEH summer institutes for teachers, and traveling.

-Spring 2017 Writing Specialist Contributors:
+Fall 2017 Writing Specialist Contributors:

 Ariel Andrew has a BA in English with an emphasis in Creative Writing.
 She is currently pursuing an MFA in Creative Writing with an emphasis in fiction.